Can Kids Outgrow Asthma?

 Personally, even as my doctors told me I'd outgrow it, I knew it was too good to be true.
 I guess it was a good thing I reasoned this way, because it prevented a let down when, ahem, my asthma never did go away.

-However, a new study by Swedish researchers, and reported by Reuters, concluded that kids with severe asthma who are allergic to animals have an 82 percent chance of still having asthma when they grow up.
+However, a new study by Swedish researchers concluded that kids with severe asthma who are allergic to animals have an 82 percent chance of still having asthma when they grow up.

 The researchers followed 248 Swedish children aged 7-8 in 1996, and the parents of these kids were interviewed every year until the kids were 19.

 Being male, not having severe asthma, and not having an animal allergy as a child nearly doubled the chance of asthma